Connect with us

 Some scientists theorize that genes operate in their own self-interest.

 While genetic conflict is a normal occurrence, its influence has largely been overlooked in psychology.
-One reason is because researchers assume that genetic cooperation is necessary for the and well-being of the individual.
+One reason is because researchers assume that genetic cooperation is necessary for the health and well-being of the individual.
 Another reason is because most human traits are controlled by many genes.
 For example, height is determined by a combination of 10,000 genetic variants, and skin color is determined by more than 150 genes.

 The complex nature of psychology and behavior makes it hard to pinpoint the unique influence of a single gene, let alone which parent it came from.
 Take, for example, depression.
 Not only is the likelihood of developing depression influenced by 200 different genes, it is also affected by environmental inputs such as childhood maltreatment and stressful life events.
 Researchers have also studied similar complex interactions for stress- and anxiety-related disorders.